knee-berts/ml-platform-demo/README.md

 - Metrics are scraped every 2 seconds via `kubectl exec` into each pod
 - Kueue state is polled every 3 seconds
 - If pods are restarting, the dashboard may show brief scrape errors before they recover

-## Known Limitations

-- **KV-cache cross-cluster spillover (Tier 1)**: The GCP autoscaling metrics exporter cannot push named metrics to the GCLB backend service because it is global (created by multi-cluster gateway) but the UAS endpoint is regional.
-GCLB always sees `metrics={}`, so threshold-based spillover between clusters does not trigger.
-EPP within each cluster (Tier 2) routes correctly.
-See `FINDINGS.md` for full investigation.